argnthill/argnthill/README.md

 . c + h friendly js be aware i might b awkward !!

+. i actually prefer c + h to sitting by myself so pls don't hesitate

 . im barely on pt so if u catch me online feel free 2 ask 4 my disc / other socials

 . pls don't be scared 2 int w me i might js be a bit awkward